pthom/magnum_hunter/magnum_example_app/Readme.md

-An example magnum program built using hunter
+## An example magnum program built using hunter

-It uses hunter the way that is described in the hunter docs (and it uses the default packages, and thus may used cached binaries from an artifactory)
+It uses hunter the way that is described in the hunter docs : it uses the default packages, and thus may used cached binaries from an artifactory.

 ````